 Several studies have found native ads to be more effective than display ads, and there are numerous statistics and facts to showcase their benefits.
 Did you know, for example, that consumers look at native ads 53% more frequently than they do display ads, and that native ads also register an 18% increase in the probability that a consumer will buy a product or service?
 Or that 70% say they would prefer to learn about products through content rather than via traditional advertising?

 The positives are quite overwhelming, but deciding to use native ads is only the beginning.
 The next step is getting people to listen to what you have to say by creating advertisements that truly stand out from the crowd.
 When it comes to native ads, how to craft them is just as important as where to place them and how much to spend.
 Follow these simple native advertising tips, and you'll be on your way to converting your audience and rocketing your revenue.

 When producing any advertising or marketing copy, start by thinking about the end goal.
 Without knowing what you’d like your work to achieve, it’ll be very difficult to structure and produce copy that can make a significant impact.
 Each native ad will have a specific objective, such as encouraging your audience to sign up for a newsletter or offering them a free trial.
 This call to action (CTA) will largely determine the ad creation process.

 2. Make it valuable

-This should really go without saying, but it’s crucial to keep in mind the idea that your content should always provide value to your audience.
+This should really go without saying, but it’s crucial to keep in mind the idea that your content should always provide value to your audience - this is one of the most important native advertising best practices.
 It can be tempting to go for the hard sell in ads, but including useful information will be far more successful in the long term.
 You will have a limited number of characters to play with in your ad, so make every word count.
 Consider the action you’d like the consumer to take and the type of content that would be most appealing, and you’ll have the foundations in place for a stellar ad.

 3. Keep it personal